Demotive/govuk_transformation_dashboard/_posts/2000-01-17-self-assessment.markdown

 homepage-intro: |
-    If you run a business you will be able to check how much tax you owe, learn about what you can and can’t claim, and pay your tax --- all in one place
+    If you run a business you’ll be able to check how much tax you owe, learn about what you can and can’t claim, and pay your tax --- all in one place

 detail-page-intro: |
     Easy to use online tax dashboard for up to 4.9 million small businesses and people in self-assessment